 12. Congratulate yourself for daily wins.

 On certain days, my health anxiety makes it difficult for me to get out of bed.
 Small wins are combing my hair and putting on fresh clothes.
 Bad days happen sometimes.
 You’re not weak for having those kind of days.
-In fact, you’re even stronger for them.
+In fact, you’re even stronger for getting through them.
 Just know that things will get better.
 Take things one step at a time.
+I’m happy you are here reading this.

-If washing your face was your small win today, I’m proud of you.
-You’re beautiful, strong, and will get through this too. 💛
+If washing your face or going outside was your small win today, I’m proud of you.
+You’re beautiful, strong, and will get through this. 💛

 Do you struggle with anxiety about your health or anxiety in general?
 Have you ever researched your symptoms online?
-What tips do you suggest for those who are struggling with anxiety?
-Also, what tips in this post did you find the most helpful?
+What tips for health anxiety do you suggest for anyone struggling right now?
+Also, what tips for health anxiety in this post did you find the most helpful?